petercorke/simple-threads-coder/README.md

 |mutunlock | Unlock a mutex | [`pthread_mutex_unlock`](http://man7.org/linux/man-pages/man3/pthread_mutex_unlock.3p.html) |
 |timer | Periodically set semaphore | [`timer_create`](http://man7.org/linux/man-pages/man2/timer_create.2.html) |

-Each operation is defined by a short file stl/*.m which essentially wraps a function defined in `stl.c` using `coder.ceval`.
+Each operation is defined by a short file `stl/*.m` which essentially wraps a function defined by `stl.c` which is called using `coder.ceval`.

 ## An example

 Consider this example with one main function and three additional threads.

-user.m
+`user.m`
 ```matlab
 function user  %#codegen
     % we can print to stderr